Pristine beaches, spectacular sunsets, and tiny magical islets. We experienced all that and more during our time in the Lakshadweep islands.

 A quick heads-up: This post contains affiliate links, through which you can buy things if you like.
 If you do choose to buy something, I’ll get a small commission at zero extra cost to you.
 This helps me keep this blog running.
 No fear, the opinions expressed here are still my own.

 In January 2017, my wife and I got back from our vacation to the Lakshadweep islands (read about our planning, booking and costs here).
-We can now shed some more light on what it’s like visiting these islands, considering there’s hardly any information to be found on the internet.
+We can now shed some more light on what it’s like visiting these islands, considering there’s hardly any useful information to be found on the internet.

-Overall, it was a great vacation and an incredible experience, one that you will not have anywhere else in India—arguably, not even in the Andamans.
+Overall, it was a great vacation and an incredible experience, one that you won’t have anywhere else in India—arguably, not even in the Andamans.
 But, as with all travel in India, nothing really goes exactly according to plan or turns our exactly the way you want.
 So tempering your expectations will go a long way towards making sure you have a good time.
 Also, just to avoid confusion, the Lakshadweep tourism department is called SPORTS (Society for Preservation of Nature Tourism and Sports), so if someone says ‘sports’, this is probably what they mean.